app-generator/docs-old/content/bulma-css-templates/dashkit-pro-v3.md

 Dashkit is now viewable at `http://localhost:3000`

-&#x20;If all goes well, we should see Dashkit PRO running in the browser.
+If all goes well, we should see Dashkit PRO running in the browser.

 ![Dashkit v3 - Bulma Charts. ](../../.gitbook/assets/dashkit-v3-bulma-css-charts.jpg)